scitran/client/Toolbox-methods.md

 ### Uploading the JSON toolbox file

-The JSON file is stored on the project page with a **scitran** command
+The JSON file defining the toolboxes is stored on the project page with a **scitran** command

     project = st.search('projects','project label exact','SOC ECoG (Hermes)');
     st.upload('SOC-ECoG-toolboxes.json','project',idGet(project));

-**scitran** functions that analyze the Flywheel data check whether the user has the Matlab toolboxes on their path and, if necessary, install these toolboxes for the user.

 ### Example files
 The data directory in scitran includes several toolboxes files and a script, s_tbxSave,